 What and how will you measure success?
 What are your KPIs?

 The customer journey should be at the heart of any customer-centric business.
-It is the ultimate tool to identify opportunities to shape your customer’s perception of your brand, and to ensure that you meet or even exceed their expectations at every touchpoint.
+It is the ultimate tool to identify opportunities to shape your customer’s perception of your brand, and to ensure that you meet or exceed their expectations at every touchpoint.

 It should also be the hymn sheet that people across your teams sing from to ensure effective alignment with your customer’s needs.